- Attacks "Propionibacterium acnes", which is one of the main causes of acne

 What is Acnecide gel used to treat?

-Your doctor or pharmacist will give you Acnecide gel to use on your skin in the treatment of acne.
+Your doctor or pharmacist will give you Acnecide gel to use on your skin for the treatment of acne on the face, chest or back.

-This gel contains the active ingredient benzoyl peroxide 5%, which fights the bacteria known as Propionibacterium acnes, which is a cause of acne.
+This gel contains the active ingredient benzoyl peroxide 5%, which fights the bacteria known as Propionibacterium acnes.
 This bacteria is harmless, but it causes acne by creating waste and fatty acids which irritate your sebaceous glands; this makes them inflamed and creates unsightly spots and zits on your skin.

-Benzoyl peroxide's antibacterial properties means that it is able to target the bacteria and reduce the spots and skin redness associated with acne.
+Benzoyl peroxide's antibacterial properties mean that it is able to target the bacteria and reduce the spots and skin redness associated with acne.
 This makes for clear skin and a boost in self-confidence.

 Who can use Acnecide gel?